Jantero93/forum/README.md

 <h3>Others</h3>

-> - Docker (not needed for local developing, only used for creating prodcution application)
+> - Docker (not needed for local developing, only used for creating prodcution application and for testing on pipeline)
+> - GitHub Actions pipeline(s)

 ---

 <h3> Project includes</h3>

 > - Authentication (JWT token) + roles for users
-> - Frontend: Unit tests
+> - Frontend: Unit, E2E tests
-> - Backend: API tests
+> - Backend: API, unit tests
 > - Application is completely dockerized (production only)
 > - Security configuration on backend